 Sister Angela Ostermann

-After teaching only a half year of Home Economics at Bishop LeBlond High School in St. Joseph, MO, I began the MS program at KU.
-Upon completion of this program I returned to the Mount to become Food service Director for the next 43 years.
+After teaching only a half year of home economics at Bishop LeBlond High School in St. Joseph, Mo, I began the MS program at KU.
+Upon completion of this program, I returned to the Mount to become Food service Director for the next 43 years.
 My career as adjunct faculty at Mount St. Scholastica College and later Benedictine College spanned 39 years.
-At present I still practice dietetics as Consultant RD for Dooley Center.
+At present, I still practice dietetics as Consultant RD for Dooley Center.

 Growing up on the farm, I have always loved nature.
-My introduction to biking and hiking through my faculty colleague and friend, Sharon Mathis has added to my enjoyment and appreciation of God’s creation and to my dedication to exercise and physical well-being.
+My introduction to biking and hiking through my faculty colleague and friend, Sharon Mathis, has added to my enjoyment and appreciation of God’s creation and to my dedication to exercise and physical well-being.

 The Benedictine motto “Ora et Labora” has been a part of my life from my earliest days and has been enhanced through living the Benedictine monastic life as a professed member for 58 years.
-All the opportunities of living and serving others have greatly enriched my life.
+All the opportunities of living with and serving others have greatly enriched my life.